keix/claudia/README.md

 ## Acknowledgements
 Claudia is an independent system.

-However, I would like to acknowledge the [Debian project](https://www.debian.org/), whose sid-based initrd (rebuilt for our purposes) was temporarily used to test RISC-V binary execution in the early stages of development.

-And I was inspired by the elegance of [xv6-riscv](https://pdos.csail.mit.edu/6.1810/2024/xv6.html), a clean and minimal RISC-V operating system developed by MIT — A Sixth Edition of UNIX, rewritten for the next architecture.
+I was inspired by the elegance of [xv6-riscv](https://pdos.csail.mit.edu/6.1810/2024/xv6.html), a clean and minimal RISC-V operating system developed by MIT — A Sixth Edition of UNIX, rewritten for the next architecture.

 ## License
 Copyright KEI SAWAMURA 2025 All rights reserved.